Michael-Fahimi/Michael-Fahimi/README.md

 </h3>

 <h2 align="center">
-I'm a Full-Stack Web Developer 💻 and Designer 🎨!
+I'm a Full-Stack Software Developer 💻 and Designer 🎨!
 </h2>

 I love developing new projects and learning new technologies from everyday challenges.
 I'm always excited about meeting new people and joining communities!